-The X2, which is scheduled to make its debut at the Los Angeles motor show at the end of November, will take BMW’s line-up of dedicated SUVs to six.
+The X2, which made its public debut at the Los Angeles motor show at the end of November, will take BMW’s line-up of dedicated SUVs to six.
 A seventh, the range-topping X7 previewed by the Concept X7 at September’s Frankfurt motor show, is due this time next year.

 As with the second-generation X1, the new X2 is based on BMW’s UKL platform – the same structure beneath the 2 Series Active Tourer and Gran Tourer, as well as the current range of Minis.
 It will also underpin next year’s third-generation 1 Series hatchback.

 Conceived to appeal to a younger audience than BMW’s existing range of SUV models, the X2 has a unique exterior design largely unchanged from that revealed by the Concept X2 at last year’s Paris motor show.

 Among the new model’s defining styling elements is a fresh interpretation of the German car maker’s signature kidney grille.

 The X2 also sports a short bonnet that allows the base of the windscreen to sit well forward for added interior space, familiar taut surfacing treatment along the flanks and squared-off wheel arches front and rear.